-One has to doubt whether anything similar will ever be attempted again - certainly not a construction that would still be standing after hundreds of years.
+One has to doubt whether anything similar will ever be attempted again.
+Certainly not a construction that would still be standing after hundreds of years.

 For some places, it’s difficult for us to justify the fees, but the 20 lira entrance fee to revisit Aya Sofya was more than worth it for us.

-- The entrance fee for Aya Sofya is 20 TL.
+- The entrance fee for Aya Sofya is 25 TL.
 It is closed on Mondays.

 - If you don’t want to waste precious time in Istanbul standing in queues, get to the entrance gate for 9:00am-9:30am when the short queues are fast-moving.

 - There is now a widely available Istanbul Museum Pass for foreign tourists in Istanbul.
 It costs 72 TL and is valid for 72 hours from your first museum entrance.
 If it’s your first visit to Istanbul and you aim to see the main museums, it might be worth buying one of these.
 Although you don’t save much money (unless you’re making purchases at the museum shops), it allows you to jump the often lengthy queues.